JonDemers/opcode-ssg/_posts/2010-06-12-visualvm-slow-with-heap-dump-files.markdown

 ## Why VisualVM is slow with heap dump

 Another great feature of VisualVM is that you can read a huge heap dump file and VisualVm will consume a minimal amount of memory to do so.
 For instance, you will be able to read a 8 Gigabytes heap dump file with VisualVM running on a development workstation having only 2 Gigabytes of RAM.
 In order to achieve that, VisualVM will parse the heap dump file and will create a work file on disk in the default system temp folder (/tmp by default on Linux).
-In theory that’s great, but in practice, VisualVM becomes painfully slow because it constantly have to do disk I/O’s to process the information.
+In theory that's great, but in practice, VisualVM becomes painfully slow because it constantly have to do disk I/O's to process the information.

 This behavior is even more frustrating if you happen to have a server with 12 Gigabytes of RAM available for you.
 A simple solution for that is to create a ramdisk and tell VisualVM to use that ramdisk as the tmp folder.